Russia Stripped of Champions League Final After Ukraine Invasion - NewsBreak

 - Studio Profit Report: Disney Dives as Sony Soars, Paramount Rises

-- Russian Invasion Hits Ukrainian Production Industry Just Starting to Go International

-UEFA will convene an emergency meeting of its top board members on Friday to decide an alternative location for the match.
+UEFA will convene an emergency meeting of its top board members Friday to determine an alternative location for the match.
 It is not clear whether Gazprom’s chairman, Alexander Dyukov, who was named to UEFA’s board last year, will attend the meeting, which will be a video call.

 “UEFA shares the international community’s significant concern for the security situation developing in Europe and strongly condemns the ongoing Russian military invasion in Ukraine,” the group said in a statement.